LucasLeRay/personal-website/src/articles/real-time-tweets-analysis-aws.md

 ## Develop the Ingestion script

 Everything is now deployed on AWS !
 The stream, the processor lambda, the Elasticsearch domain...

 But all of this is useless until messages are sent to the stream !

-To do this, we'll develop a script which:
+To do this, we'll develop a script that:

 - Get new tweets from Twitter Streaming API
 - On new tweet, send its content to the stream